 - The Authority will review the required fire protection requirements as stated on the plans, or letter issued by the local fire jurisdiction indicating the gallons of water per minute required for the project.
 The Authority will reply to the fire protection requirements in a design review letter or a letter issued to the Developer or local fire agency as applicable.
 Please note, the Authority’s current distribution system may not be able to deliver the water, as required by the local fire agency, at certain locations.
 It is critical that Authority staff analyze the capacity of the existing distribution system against the fire flow requirements.
 Substantial water facility upgrades, at the developer’s cost, may be required.

-- For RACF, the Authority performs a cursory review of the plans, currently under jurisdictional review, and drafts a conditions (PDF) for the project, signs the RACF and returns it to the developer with attached conditions as applicable for their continued jurisdictional processing.
+- For RACF, the Authority performs a cursory review of the plans, currently under jurisdictional review, and drafts a conditions for water service (PDF) for the project, signs the RACF and returns it to the developer with attached conditions as applicable for their continued jurisdictional processing.
 As plans develop, the Developer will be required to submit jurisdictional approval plans and adhere to the Authority’s Rates and Rules.
 RACF are typically processed within five working days.

 - For all other plans submittals, the Authority reviews the plans for compliance with its Rates and Rules, Design and Construction Standards and will formally respond to a Developer with a Design Review letter.
 The letter includes Authority design review comments, requested revisions, and may include plans with Authority markings (PDF).
 The Authority typically responds to each project plan submittal within three weeks of receipt.